direktiv/direktiv/ui/README.md

 # Customize Logos

-The direktiv logos are located in the folder `public/assets/logo`.
-Your browser will look for the logos in `/assets/logo` when running the app.
+The direktiv logos are located in the folder `public/assets/logo` before the UI is built.

+During the build process, the logos will be copied to `assets/logo` in the distribution folder, from where they will be served by the web server.

-You can overwrite the files in this folder or mount a folder with your own logos under this path in your web server.
+You can overwrite the files of the folder or mount a folder with your own logos under one of these paths, depending on whether you do it before or after the build process.

 # Recommended Development Environment